temporalio/terraform-modules/modules/export-sa/README.md

-# Terraform GCP Sink Service Account Module
+# Terraform GCP Service Account Module For Export

-This submodule facilitates the configuration of a GCP sink service account, an essential step in the overall setup of a GCP sink.
+This submodule facilitates the configuration of a GCP service account, an essential step in the overall setup for Export.
 The module provides support for the following functionalities:

 - Creation of a service account within the customer's GCP project.
-- Granting write permissions to either GCP Storage or Pub/Sub.
+- Granting write permissions to GCP Storage.
 - Establishing trust with the temporal internal service account.
 - Provisioning encryption/decryption privileges when Customer-Managed Encryption Keys (CMEK) are enabled on the storage.